Continually Updated Clinical Reference

 Communication is a multidimensional dynamic process that allows human beings to interact with their environment.
 Through communication, people are able to express thoughts, needs, and emotions.
 Communication is an intricate process that involves cerebration, cognition, hearing, speech production, and motor coordination.
 Evaluation of a communication disorder includes consideration of all aspects of the normal communication process.

 Language is the transformation of thoughts into meaningful symbols communicated by speech, writing, or gestures.
-Thoughts are organized by the brain, specifically the left hemisphere, and encoded into a sequence according to learned grammatical and linguistic rules.
+Thoughts are organized by the brain, specifically the left hemisphere, and encoded into a sequence according to learned grammatic and linguistic rules.
 These rules govern the way sounds are organized (phonology), the meaning of words (semantics), how words are formed (morphology), how words are combined into phrases (syntax), and the use of language in context (pragmatics).
-Speech involves the coordinated motor activity of muscles involved in respiration, phonation, resonance, and articulation.
-The entire system is modulated by central and peripheral innervation, including cranial nerves V, X, XI, and XII, as well as the phrenic and intercostal nerves.

 Respiratory muscles, specifically the muscles associated with expiration, must generate enough air pressure to provide adequate breath support to make speech audible.
 The diaphragm is the main muscle of expiration; however, the abdominal and intercostal muscles help to control the force and length of exhalation for speech.

-Phonatory muscles of the larynx generate vibratory energy during vocal cord approximation to produce sound.1 Vocal pitch and intensity are modified by subglottic air pressure, tension of the vocal cords, and position of the larynx.
+Phonatory muscles of the larynx generate vibratory energy during vocal cord approximation to produce sound.
+[8] Vocal pitch and intensity are modified by subglottic air pressure, tension of the vocal cords, and position of the larynx.
 Articulatory muscles within the pharynx, mouth, and nose form the tone of the sound.
 The coordinated action of these muscles produces speech.
 By altering the shape of the vocal tract, we are capable of producing a tremendous range of sounds.

 Sound waves are transformed by the auditory system into neural input for the speaker and the listener.
-The outer ear detects sound pressure waves in the air and converts them into mechanical vibrations in the middle and inner ear.
+The outer ear detects sound-pressure waves in the air and converts them into mechanical vibrations in the middle and inner ear.
 The cochlea then transforms these mechanical vibrations into vibrations in fluid, which act on the nerve endings of the eighth cranial nerve.
 Thus, the process of communication begins and ends in the brain.

 Voice is the audible sound produced by passage of air through the larynx.
 Voice typically is defined by the elements of pitch (frequency), loudness (intensity), and quality (complexity).
 By varying the pitch, loudness, rate, and rhythm of voice (prosody), the speaker can convey additional meaning and emotion to words.

-• Vocal nodules (callus formation on the vocal fold)
+• Vocal nodules - Callus formation on the vocal fold

-• Laryngitis (inflammation)
+• Laryngitis - Inflammation

-• Vocal polyps (fluid-filled sacs on the vocal fold)
+• Vocal polyps - Fluid-filled sacs on the vocal fold

 • Laryngeal and esophageal tumors